Authority: Vice Chancellor for Finance and Administration

-2.2 Foreign national nonimmigrant employees at NC State have employment eligibility until their current visa status expires, as noted on the Form I-9.
-At the time of expiration of their employment eligibility and visa status, foreign national nonimmigrant employees must have their I-9 form re-verified with new employment eligibility documentation.
+2.2 Foreign national nonimmigrant employees at NC State, who are work-authorized, have employment eligibility until their current nonimmigrant status expires, as noted on the Form I-9.
+At the time of expiration of their employment eligibility and nonimmigrant status, foreign national nonimmigrant employees must have their I-9 form re-verified with new employment eligibility documentation.
 If such employees cannot produce acceptable employment eligibility documentation, employment must be terminated.

 3.1 NC State verifies the employment eligibility of all newly hired employees by completing the I-9 form and using the federal E-Verify system.

 3.2 New employees must complete Section 1 of the I-9 form on (or before) the first day of work.

 3.3 The hiring department, college/division, or university authorized user of the electronic I-9 system, or other authorized user within Human Resources (HR), completes Section 2 of the I-9 form within three business days after the individual’s start date.
 The university representative must see original employment and identity documents which must appear to be genuine and relate to the person presenting them.